 2. Carefully clean the capsule detector lens with a microfiber cloth.

-Remove the maintenance module and wipe the capsule detector lens behind it with a soft, dry, clean cloth.
+The next step to cleaning your Nespresso machine is to remove the maintenance module and wipe the capsule detector lens behind it with a soft, dry, clean cloth.
 A microfiber cloth is ideal for removing dirt and dust.
 Do not use water or soap on the lens.

 3. Run a descaling cycle using Nespresso’s descaling solution.

 4. Run two or three cycles of water to fully rinse the machine.

 Fill your water reservoir with clean water and engage descaling two to three more times, this time discarding any water collected.
 Then exit descaling mode.
 That’s it — your Nespresso machine is now clean!

 Remember how delectable and creamy that first cup of coffee from your Nespresso machine was?
 You can replicate that on an ongoing basis as long as you clean and descale your machine regularly.
 Simply follow the steps above, and why not treat yourself to a nice, fresh cup of coffee once you’re done?

 - Amazing Nespresso Hacks: How to Brew Better Coffee